Distribution of the roots of Eulerian polynomials: Symmetric functions and moments of the

 Identifying the term in $x^p$ in both expressions yields the lemma. \end{proof}

+\begin{remark} The expression for $A_n(1-x)$ in terms of Stirling numbers can also be obtained from its connection with Fubini polynomials, see for instance~\cite[(6.22)]{Mezo}. \end{remark}

-The proof of Theorem~\ref{theo:moments} relies on Newton identities, Lemma~\ref{le:symu}, and a new relation between Nörlund numbers and Stirling numbers of the second kind, which we state now.
-We use the common convention $N_0=1$. \begin{lemma} For any $1\leq p \leq n$,
+The proof of Theorem~\ref{theo:moments} relies on Newton identities, Lemma~\ref{le:symu}, and a relation between Cauchy numbers and Stirling numbers, which we state now.
+We use the common convention $C_0=1$. \begin{lemma} For any $1\leq p \leq n$,

 \end{lemma}

 \begin{proof} Let us start with the mixed bivariate generating function of the Stirling numbers of the second kind~\cite[(1.94b)]{Stanley}:

 with the convention that $S(n,0)=0$ for $n\geq 1$, and $S(0,0)=1$.
 Differentiating with respect to $y$ and then multiplying by $y$, we get